Len enjoys writing about at-home projects including cooking, home improvement, fixing and maintaining computers, and costume-making.

 We've all been there.
 You're feeling a bit thirsty, and you head to the fridge to grab a soda.
-You pick up your drink but a little bit of condensation loosens your grip on the bottle or can and it clatters to the floor.
-This is your worst-case soda pop scenario: you want your beverage but if you open it up, it's going to spew suds all over the place.
+You pick up your drink but a little bit of condensation loosens your grip on the bottle or can, and it clatters to the floor.
+This is your worst-case soda pop scenario: you want your beverage, but if you open it up, it's going to spew suds all over the place.
 What can you do?

 Well, it turns out, there's a lot!
-Here are some great tips to avoid soda exploding from the bottle or can you can use in your every day life.
+Here are some great tips to avoid soda exploding from the bottle or can you can use in your everyday life.

-Dealing With Shaken Cans Of Soda
+Dealing With Shaken Cans of Soda

 There's a super-simple trick to keeping a soda can from exploding after it's been shook up.
 After you've dropped the can or rolled it down the stairs or whatever the heck you've done to thoroughly rile up your drink, here's an easy to remember tip.

 The carbonation that builds up into bubbles when soda is shaken will rush to the top and sides of the container holding it, just itching to get out.
-By tapping the top you help break up and disperse these bubbles.
+By tapping the top, you help break up and disperse these bubbles.

-What To Do When Your Soda Bottle Is Shaken
+What to Do When Your Soda Bottle Is Shaken

 Dealing with a shaken soda bottle is a little different from a can ready to blow.
 There's less area along the top to "tap" to remove the pressure you've built up.
-That's okay, though!
+That's OK, though!
 There are other options that will work just as well.

 First, go ahead and tap around the the sides near the top.
 Go all the way around the curved part near the top of the bottle just below where the cap is screwed.
 This probably won't be sufficient, though.
 There's too much area compared to a can to really remove the bubbles.